-“Air quality” refers to the condition of the air within our surrounding.
-Good air quality pertains to the degree which the air is clean, clear and free from pollutants such as smoke, dust and smog among other gaseous impurities in the air.
+“Air quality” refers to the condition of the air within our surroundings.
+Good air quality pertains to the degree to which the air is clean, clear and free from pollutants such as smoke, dust and smog, among other gaseous impurities in the air.
 Air quality is determined by assessing a variety of pollution indicators.
 Good air quality is a requirement for preserving the exquisite balance of life on earth for humans, plants, animals and natural resources.
-As such, human health, plants, animals and natural resources are threatened when pollution in the air reach high concentrations.
+As such, human health, plants, animals and natural resources are threatened when pollution in the air reaches high concentrations.

 Poor air quality can affect or harm human health and/or the environment.
 Air quality can be degraded by natural or man-made sources.
 Natural sources include volcanic eruption, windstorm dust.
-Man-made source include pollution from moving vehicles, toxic gases from industries, coal powered plants, burning wood or other material in open air, landfills.
+Man-made sources include pollution from moving vehicles, toxic gases from industries, coal-powered plants, burning wood or other material in the open air, landfills.
 Both these sources can seriously affect the overall air quality and can lead to severe health problems for humans.

 According to British Columbia (BC),